 This DIY idea sounds a lot scarier than it is – Wall hangings, tapestries and even rugs make a lovely alternative to a headboard.
 If you are more confident with a drill, a simple wood slat panel also makes a beautiful headboard at a very low cost.

-These low cost decor tips are so easy and practical to carry out in your home, why not put them into practise and transform your home without breaking the bank.
+These low cost decor tips are so easy and practical to carry out in your home, why not put them into practice and transform your home without breaking the bank.